Mount Pleasant

 If it is the same person, and it likely is, Guy Westcot was an interesting person.
 Born at Box, Somerset, of Ephrain and Betty Westcott in 1806, he married Mary Herbert at St Nicholas, Gloucester, in 1828.
 In 1831 they had a son Ephrain Guy John Herbert baptised at Birmingham at which time he was a cordwainer, and in 1837 they had a daughter Eliza baptised at Tewkesbury, still a cordwainer but then living at Oldbury.
 By 1842 his fortunes had changed, he was still a shoemaker but was being held in gaol having been found guilty of receiving stolen goods and had been sentenced to serve 10 years.
 He had returned to Bath to see his wife and a report that appeared in the Bath Chronicle and Weekly Gazette newspaper of 19 May 1842, calling him notorious, claims that he was almost singlehandedly responsible for a crime wave in the city of Bath that ceased upon his capture.
 On 4 August 1842 he was transported from Woolwich aboard ship Triton to Van Diemen’s Land, Australia, to serve his time, arriving on 19 December.

-I have not identified a connection but perhaps the Frances Herbert who was at Mount Pleasant in 1838 was a relative of Guy’s wife Mary.
+I have not identified a connection but it is likely that the Frances Herbert who was at Mount Pleasant in 1838 was a relative of Guy’s wife Mary.
 Robert Herbert who was here in the 1840s had been born at Norton in 1781 and his wife Elizabeth nee Cawdle/Caudle at The Leigh in 1765 so there is certainly a local connection there and maybe they had been living at Mount Pleasant earlier than the 1840s.
-Elizabeth died in October 1856 and Robert the following month and both were buried at St Mary’s, Norton.
+Elizabeth died in October 1856 and Robert the following month and both were buried at St Mary’s, Norton, but the Herbert family connections to this area of the village continued.

-With the property not being named at this time it has proved impossible to follow its owners and occupiers through the remainder of the nineteenth century with any degree of certainty.
+With the property not being named at this time it has proved difficult to positively identify its owners and occupiers through the nineteenth century, however, the sale of a piece of adjoining land in 1871 helps.

 Denis and Ada outside Mount Pleasant in the 1930s.